 Beard combs.
-Yes, they’re a real thing and yes, they are good for your beard.
+Yes, they’re a real thing, and yes, they are good for your beard.
 There are many different kinds, sizes, shapes, and prices.
-Some men prefer a wooden comb over a plastic one, it’s all a matter of what you want out of your beard comb.
-A question I’m seeing a lot is,

 A question I’m seeing a lot is, “Why should I use a comb and not my significant other’s hair brush?” even though you may think the hair on your face is the same as it is on your head, it’s not.